 Provisional Dental Veneers – Typically, provisional dental veneers are placed over the teeth to keep them protected while the permanent dental veneers are being made at a dental laboratory.
 The provisional dental veneers would be made of plastic and temporarily sealed to the front of the teeth.

-After Care - Porcelain veneers require some special care.
+After Care – Porcelain veneers require some special care.
 Your dentist will review instructions with you and show you how to floss and brush the dental veneers.
 Routine dental cleanings and examinations are important to ensure long term health and proper fit.
-Porcelain veneers are highly stain resistant and will look bright for years to come.
+They are highly stain resistant and will look bright for years to come.

 Porcelain Veneers FAQs

 The cost of veneers depends on several things including the health and condition of your teeth, the number of veneers you need and the type of veneer we select.
 We will evaluate your smile and make the recommendation that is best for you.
 We will review all treatment costs before you make your final decision.

 Some patients who have minor concerns or those who aren’t ready for veneers may be able to have tooth bonding.
 This procedure is less expensive, but not as long lasting.

 Lumineers are a type of minimal-prep veneer, meaning little or no tooth enamel is removed before the veneers are placed.
 This type of restoration is not right for everyone.
 Dr. Brown or Dr. Newberry will evaluate your smile to determine if a no-prep veneer is right for you.
 Give us a call at 678-359-4707, or schedule an appointment online today.